liuliu/ccv/site/_posts/0000-01-01-doc-convnet.markdown

 The parameters are modified based on Matthew D. Zeiler's work presented in:

-Visualizing and Understanding Convolutional Networkers, Matthew D. Zeiler, and Rob Fergus, Arxiv 1311.2901 (Nov 2013)
+Visualizing and Understanding Convolutional Networks, Matthew D. Zeiler, and Rob Fergus, Arxiv 1311.2901 (Nov 2013)

 How it works?
 -------------